A Guide to the Eviction Process in Denver, Colorado

 For tenants who live in employer-provided housing, you must provide them a 3-Day Notice to Comply.
 This will give them only 3 days to cure the violation to avoid an eviction action against them.

-And for all other types of tenancies, you must serve the tenant a 10-Day Notice to Comply.
+And for all other types of tenancies, the landlord must serve the tenant a 10-Day Notice to Comply.
 Similarly, this will give the tenant a maximum of 10 days to correct the violation to avoid an eviction.

 Typically, lease violations that fall under this category include: